Robotics-BUT/BPC-PRP/src/2_labs/text/1_lab.md

 ```

 Alternatively, download CLion from the [official website](https://www.jetbrains.com/clion/) and get familiar with it (see [CLion IDE](../../4_others/text/4_clion.md)).
 By registering with your school email, you can obtain a free student license.

+## ROS 2 – Course Context (≈ 15 min)

+ROS 2 (Robot Operating System 2) is a framework for building robotic systems.
+In this course, ROS 2 will be used later for:
+  - communication between software components,
+  - visualization (RViz, rqt),
+  - ~~simulation (Gazebo).~~

+For installation and basic commands, see the ROS 2 chapter: [ROS 2](../../4_others/text/6_ros_2.md).